In 2015, approximately 26% of the county was wooded, compared to nearly 30% in 1995.

 Franklin Township woodland protection standards are located in their zoning ordinance which a maximum woodland disturbance of 35% for residential uses and 50% for nonresidential uses.

 Kennett Township has a number of environmental protection standards, including those applying to woodlands.
-In this ordinance, woodlands are defined in multiple tiers with various levels of protection.
+In the zoning ordinance, woodlands are defined in multiple tiers with various levels of protection.
+The subdivision and land development ordinance contains standards to protect trees to remain during construction.

 Willistown Township has a number of woodland protection standards in place in the township's environmental protection ordinance.
 This ordinance has extensive information regarding the delineation of woodlands, and sets maximum disturbance limits for woodlands.